Belep: History

-In 1879, following a widespread Kanak rebellion led by Ataï, some of the insurgents were temporarily moved from Grande Terre to the islands as punishment.
-The islands were the site of a leper colony between 1892 and 1898 during which time the islanders were exiled to Balade and suffered greatly.
-On their return, they were not allowed to reoccupy Isle Pott, taken by a colonial copra farmer, monsieur Mary, permitted by government authority.
-It took the clans until the 1950s to buy it back.
+In 1879, following a widespread Kanak rebellion led by Ataï, largely on the main island Grande Terre, some of the insurgents were temporarily moved from Grande Terre to the islands as punishment.
+The islands were the site of a leper colony between 1892 and 1898 during which time the native islanders were exiled to Balade on the mainland, and suffered greatly.
+On their return, they were not allowed to reoccupy one of their islands, Isle Pott, taken by a colonial copra farmer, Monsieur Mary, permitted by government authority.
+It took the clans until the 1950s to get back the island and later it was officially re-incorporated into their customary control.

 The standard of living in Belep has risen since the 1950s, in common with other outlying parts of New Caledonia.
-However traditions and language are strongly maintained, only half the population can speak French, and few residents have any school certificates having only attended until the age of 12.
+However, traditions and language are strongly maintained, only half the population can speak French, and few residents have any school certificates having only attended until the age of 12.
 Around 1955, an airstrip was built in Waala and there are flights, but it is the least frequented AirCal route.
 Passenger boats to Koumac and Poum are irregular.
 A modern medical clinic, serviced by a French doctor and nurses, was also built.
 Waala has the only primary school, shops, church, and post office.
 In 1961, Belep became a commune; its first mayor was elected in 1969.
-In the 1980s, when the movement for Kanak independence became violent (Les Evènements) some Belema migrated to the Mainland to escape political divisions.
+In the 1980s, when the movement for Kanak independence became violent (Les Evènements), some Belema migrated to the Mainland to escape political divisions.